 The Complaints Board members include a minimum of one consumer representative, two NZAS members, and a lawyer.

 Chris Peychers attended the University of Canterbury where he completed an M.Sc which included a thesis on noise-induced hearing loss.
 In 1981 he attended Melbourne University and attained a Dip.Aud.
-Following this he spent thirteen years as charge hospital audiologist in Hawkes Bay before moving into private work with his business, Audiological Services.
-In 2013 Chris sold his business and has since been working part time.
+He subsequently spent thirteen years as charge hospital audiologist in Hawkes Bay before moving into private work with his business, Audiological Services.
+In 2013 Chris sold his business and worked part-time before retiring .
 Chris is a member of the NZAS Professional Affairs Representation Committee and is a Fellow of AAA.

 Dr Suzanne Purdy is an audiology representative on the Complaints Board.
 She is Professor and Head of School of Psychology at the University of Auckland.
 She trained as an audiologist at the University of Melbourne in 1981 and worked as an audiologist at Auckland Hospital before starting her research and academic career.
 She has taught professional ethics to audiology and speech language therapy Masters students and audiologists.

 Dr Dianne Wepa is an independent community representative on the Complaints Board.
 She is of Ngāti Kahungunu descent and has a background in mental health social work, clinical/cultural supervision and nursing education.
 She is also an associate lecturer at AUT and University of South Australia.
 Dianne has developed expert knowledge in the field of cultural safety education, Māori health and research ethics.